wmhilton-stoplight/platform-docs/docs/2.-governance/e.style-guides.md

 Also known as "API Design Guides", "Design Guidelines", "Style Books", or "API Standards", the concept of "make a bunch of decision's and write them down" has helped API teams for decades.

-These style guides might contain rules about how to handle versioning, filtering, error formats, naming conventions, pagination, or any of a million other variable parts of an API which different teams would likely make different decisions on.
+These style guides might contain rules about how to handle versioning, filtering, error formats, naming conventions, pagination, or any of a million other variable parts of an API, which different teams would likely make different decisions on.

 ### Style Guide Ideas